rajinder-yadav/furi/README.md

 ## Example source code

-You can find example source code at the [Github furi-examples repository](https://github.com/rajinder-yadav/furi-examples).
+You can find example source code at the [GitHib furi-examples repository](https://github.com/rajinder-yadav/furi-examples).

 You can download the example source use using git: